United States Department of Commerce and Labor: Subordinate agencies

-In addition, the jurisdiction, supervision, and control of the fisheries of the Department of Alaska, including the harvesting of fur seals and salmon, was transferred from the Department of the Treasury to the Department of Commerce and Labor as of July 1, 1903.
+In addition, the jurisdiction, supervision, and control of the fisheries of the District of Alaska, including the harvesting of fur seals and salmon, was transferred from the Department of the Treasury to the Department of Commerce and Labor as of July 1, 1903.

 1903–1913

-Cortelyou served as secretary until June 1904, when he left to manage Theodore Roosevelt′s 1904 reelection cmmpaign.
+Cortelyou served as secretary until June 1904, when he left to manage Theodore Roosevelt's 1904 reelection campaign.
 California congressman Victor H. Metcalf succeeded him as secretary and described Cortelyou's work in setting up the department during his short tenure as having been "as thorough and complete" as possible.
-Under Metcalf, the department established the Bureau of Manufactures, which was the component most directly related to the department's main mission of promoting industry and commerce.
+Under Metcalf in 1905, the department established the Bureau of Manufactures, which was the component most directly related to the department's main mission of promoting industry and commerce.

 New York businessman and former U.S. Minister to the Ottoman Empire Oscar S. Straus and Missouri politician and lawyer Charles Nagel served as the final two secretaries of commerce and labor.
 During their tenures, the department increasingly became a focal point for requests for many kinds of scientific, sociological, statistical, and commercial information.

 Dissolution

-During the decade of the Department of Commerce and Labor′s existence, American manufacturing expanded and American laborers increasing moved from farming to manufacturing jobs.
-This trend put increasing pressure on the U.S. Government to separate labor-related functions from the department and give labor its own own executive department.
+During the decade of the Department of Commerce and Labor′s existence, American manufacturing expanded and American laborers increasingly moved from farming to manufacturing jobs.
+This trend put increasing pressure on the U.S. Government to separate labor-related functions from the department and give labor its own executive department.

 In response, on March 4, 1913, President William Howard Taft on his last day in office signed legislation renaming the department the United States Department of Commerce and transferring its bureaus and agencies specializing in labor to the new United States Department of Labor, which was established on the same date.
 Corresponding with the division of the department in 1913, the Secretary of Commerce and Labor's position was divided into separate positions of United States Secretary of Commerce and United States Secretary of Labor.
 The Bureau of Corporations became part of the Department of Commerce in 1913, but was spun off as an independent agency, the Federal Trade Commission, in 1915.